San Diego to Mexico

 4. Take Uber to get around Tijuana

-5. Exercise cautions
+5. Exercise caution

 6. Use the San Diego Trolley